PyGrEn/python-pygren/README.txt

 Approved for Public Release; Distribution Unlimited.
 13-3052 Copyright ©2014 - The MITRE Corporation.
 All rights reserved.

+The authors' affiliation with The MITRE Corporation is provided for identification purposes only, and is not intended to convey or imply MITRE's concurrence with, or support for, the positions, opinions or viewpoints expressed by the authors.

 PyGREN is a distributed graph database engine.
 It's based on top of Tornado and SQLAlchemy and implements a Bulk Synchronous Parallel system. http://en.wikipedia.org/wiki/Bulk_Synchronous_Parallel